Lesterpaintstheworld/terminal-velocity/characters/relationships_map.md

-# Character Relationship Map - Updated
+# Character Relationship Map - Revised
+## This map outlines the relationships between characters, reflecting recent changes and developments.

 ## Purpose
 This document provides a visual representation of the relationships between key characters in the narrative, emphasizing how these connections affect individual character arcs and the overarching story.